fpereiro/gotoB/readme.md

 // Now, B.store is {State: {}, Data: {items: ['bar', 'boo']}}
 ```

-It is important to notice that events can be used for things other than updating `B.store`, as we will see later.
+It is important to note that events can be used for things other than updating `B.store`, as we will see later.

 **Takeaway: modify `B.store` by triggering events with `B.say`.**

-### #4: Reactive elements are event listeners that use `B.store` and return object literals
+### #4: Reactive elements are event listeners that take information from `B.store` and return object literals

 `B.elem` is the gotoв function for creating HTML elements that are updated when the relevant part of the store changes.
 That's why they're called *reactive*, because they *react to a (relevant) change by updating themselves*.
 Let's see an example: